 - Compliance status including: - Assessment of the appropriateness of the BMPs - Progress towards achieving statutory goals of reducing the discharge of pollutants and protecting water quality. - Measurable goals for each of the minimum control measures - Results of information collected and analyzed, if any, during the reporting period. - Any changes made to the SWMPP since the last annual report and a summary of the storm water activities AU plans to initiate during the next reporting cycle. - Proposed changes to the SWMPP - Description and schedule for implementation of additional BMPs that may be necessary based on monitoring results. - Monitoring data

-Annual reports are signed by the Stormwater Executive Committee and facilitated by the EHS Program Manager for the Department of Risk Management.
+Annual reports are signed by the Stormwater Executive Committee and facilitated by Risk Management and Safety.